alexanderlin96/Neurobatch/README.md

 Alpha Release

 **Note from the Author:**
 This script aims to remove the technical aspect of file retrieval from large database from neurosynth.
-For those using this too with the purpose to enrich and educate our world,  I hope you find this useful and I wish you the best.
+For those using this tool with the purpose to enrich and educate our world,  I hope you find this useful and I wish you the best.

 This Python3 script is specific for [neurosynth](http://neurosynth.org/) and allows: